 How Much Dethatching Costs

-- Tow-behind dethatchers can vary widely, from about $70 to almost $3,000, depending on its size and features.
+- Tow-behind dethatchers can vary widely, from about $70 to almost $3,000, depending on the size and features.

-Rental options are available for slicers, too, with prices in the ballpark of $110 per day.
+- Rental options are available for slicers, too, with prices in the ballpark of $110 per day.

 DIY?
 Or Call in a Lawn Care Pro?

 If slicing up that turf you’ve worked so hard on makes you more than a little nervous, it’s best to leave it in the hands of a professional lawn care service.
 In addition, the service has experience using the equipment and has every piece that might be needed.